Sagetech-Avionics/PX4-1.11.0-rc1-MXS-Driver/README.md

 │           └── default.cmake
 ```

-Enable driver in the "DRIVERS" segction of the `default.cmake` file:
+Enable driver in the "DRIVERS" section of the `default.cmake` file:
 ```
 ...
 DRIVERS